 Admit it: at least once in your life, you have fallen asleep with your makeup on.
 Whether you immediately collapsed into bed after a night out or drifted off during a Netflix binge, your late-night missteps will inevitably result in crusty mascara and foundation-clogged pores the next morning.
-We have all been told a billion times not to do this, but even if you are not passing out with a full beat, we could probably all be more diligent about our makeup removal process.
+We have all been told not to do this a billion times, but even if you are not passing out with a full beat, we could probably all be more diligent about our makeup removal process.

-Proper cleansing is recommended not only to remove makeup, but also to remove the dirt and pollution our skin accumulates during the day, says New York City dermatologist Hadley King, M.D.
+Proper cleansing is recommended to remove makeup and the dirt and pollution our skin accumulates during the day, says New York City dermatologist Hadley King, M.D.
 These free radicals can “contribute to the breakdown of collagen and the development of wrinkles,” she adds.
 Collagen is a protein essential for preserving the skin’s elasticity and ability to repair itself.
 When our collagen levels are compromised, the skin can appear duller and age faster.
-For those with oily or acne-prone skin, failing to cleanse can also result in more clogged pores and stubborn breakouts.
+For those with oily or acne-prone skin, failing to cleanse can result in more clogged pores and stubborn breakouts.

-Because not all skin is created equal, it is important to select a cleaning method based on your particular needs.
+Because not all skin is created equal, it is important to select a makeup removal method based on your particular needs.
 Dry, sensitive skin will benefit from different products than oily, acne-prone skin, and vice versa.
 Here, you will find everything you need to know about the best makeup removers for your skin type.
-Keep in mind that most makeup professionals recommend using multiple types of removers (especially when removing heavy makeup), so feel free to combine methods as you see fit.
+Keep in mind that most makeup professionals recommend using multiple types of removers (especially when taking off heavy makeup), so feel free to combine methods as you see fit.